lisiyaoATbnu/low_rank_kernel/README.md

 # low_rank_kernel
-Code implementation of paper "Understanding kernel size in blind deconvolution"
+Code implementation of paper "Understanding kernel size in blind deconvolution", which is accepted by WACV 2019.

-Coming soon after paper acceptted.
+Code coming soon...
+(Too busy recently...)